miso-xyz/miso-xyz/README.md

 yea i code in 2002 VB.NET so what

-like a "wise" man once said, "just threw my dip out, and i know you're from the same town as me brother im from Houton Texas :cowboy:"
+like a "wise" man once said, "just threw my dip out, and i know you're from the same town as me brother im from Houton Texas :cowboy:" that wise man likely also received sloppy toppy from miyako.

 :moristC:
 ```